shanejonas/dynamic-wallet-fullstack/README.md

 ## Authentication

 The server and web app both use [Dynamic](https://dynamic.xyz/) to authenticate users.
 You need to set the `NEXT_PUBLIC_DYNAMIC_ENV_ID` environment variable to your own Dyanamic Environment ID.
-You can get your own environment ID by creating an account on [Dynamic](https://dynamic.xyz/).
+You can get your own environment ID by creating an account on [Dynamic](https://dynamic.xyz/) and going to Developers > SDK & API Keys.

 ### Develop